croxton/imgixer/README.md

             // Get this from the source details screen in Imgix.com 'key'   => '12345',

+            // Set to true if you want images to be signed with your key.
+            'signed'    => true,

             // Define any default parameters here:
             'defaultParams' => array(
                 'auto' => 'compress,format',